Vyral/mcpherson-sisters/_posts/2020-05-01-why-purchasing-new-construction-is-different-from-purchasing-an-existing-home.md

 {% include youtube.html %}

-<p style="text-align:center"><em>Buying a new construction home is a great thing, but it’s not the same process as buying a resale home.
-Here’s how it’s different.</em></p>
+*Buying a new construction home is a great thing, but it’s not the same process as buying a resale home.
+Here’s how it’s different.*

 As promised, today we’re going to go into the nitty-gritty of why purchasing a new construction home is so different than purchasing an existing home for sale.
 Many times, someone will drive past a builder’s sign that says homes are starting at, for example, $600,000.
 What does that base price include?&nbsp;